Ottoman Empire Map At Its Height

 He spent his life to build the global empire that was the dream of Mehmed The Conqueror and he made his name all around the world with golden letters.
 He was known in the East as Sultan Suleiman the Law Giver (Kanuni Sultan Suleyman) and in the West as Suleiman the Magnificent.

-Ottoman Empire Greatest Achievements From 1451 To 1566
+Ottoman Empire Map Activity And Accomplishments From 1451 To 1566

 Suleiman personally instituted major legislative changes relating to society, education, taxation, and criminal law.
 His ground-breaking Codex-Suleiman, synthesized Turkish traditions, Islamic law and secular law.
 That is how he acquired the title of Kanuni “Lawgiver” in Turkish History.